 There have been two applications to the High Court for a statutory review (under s.113 of the Planning and Compulsory Purchase Act 2004) in respect of the adoption of the Local Plan.

 The other is in relation to the proposed Local Green Space (LGS) designation at Udney Park Playing Fields, brought by Mark Jopling (a member of the Friends of Udney Park Playing Fields).
 A Court Judgement (pdf, 457 KB) was issued on 8 February 2019, which determined that Mr Jopling’s challenge was successful.
-The related Court Order (pdf, 99 KB) requires the Council to undertake further consultation; please see the section below for more details
+The related Court Order (pdf, 99 KB) required the Council to undertake further consultation; please see the section below for more details.

-Further information is also provided in the general Update on legal challenges (pdf, 12 KB) document (as at 2 May 2019), which will be updated as the legal challenges progress.
 Work to publish the final version of the Plan and the corresponding updates to the Policies Map will be undertaken once legal proceedings have concluded, however it is only the above designations/sites which are affected.

 17 January until 1 March 2019